 The magic happens through a process called backpropagation, where the network adjusts its internal parameters based on prediction errors.
 If it predicts "good" when the actual next word was "great," it tweaks its parameters slightly to make "great" more likely in similar contexts next time.

-A senior AI researcher at CleverType explains: "Modern text prediction is basically playing a probability game.
-For any given sequence of words, the model is calculating the likelihood of every possible next word and offering the top candidates."
+A senior AI researcher at CleverType explains: "Modern text prediction is basically playing a probability game on steroids.
+For any given sequence of words, the model is calculating the likelihood of every possible next word and offering the top candidates.
+But in 2026, we've added layers of contextual awareness, emotional intelligence, and user modeling that make these predictions feel almost telepathic."

 One of the most impressive aspects of modern AI keyboards is how they adapt to your personal writing style.
 Ever notice how your keyboard gets better at predicting your favorite phrases or unusual words over time?
 That's personalization at work.